hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/654_13_friday_july_5.md

 Infinite power is back of everyone; pray to Mother, and it will come to you.

-"O Mother, giver of Vâk (eloquence), Thou self-existent, come as the Vak upon my-lips," (Hindu invocation).
+"O Mother, giver of Vāk (eloquence), Thou self-existent, come as the Vak upon my-lips," (Hindu invocation).

 "That Mother whose voice is in the thunder, come Thou in me!
 Kali, Thou